-Excessive intake of vitamin D can lead to toxic effects.
-Overt vitamin D toxicity manifests itself through chronic hypercalcaemia (elevated plasma calcium).
-It is rarely seen unless the vitamin D dose is very high, either through inappropriate high dose treatment or accidental overdosing.
-Less severe symptoms of vitamin D toxicity include prolonged hypercalciuria, which potentially increases the risk of renal stones.
+Excessive intake of Vitamin D can lead to toxic effects.
+Overt Vitamin D toxicity manifests itself through chronic hypercalcaemia (elevated plasma calcium).
+It is rarely seen unless the Vitamin D dose is very high, either through inappropriate high dose treatment or accidental overdosing.
+Less severe symptoms of Vitamin D toxicity include prolonged hypercalciuria, which potentially increases the risk of renal stones.

-The Institute Of Medicines Report in 2011 set the upper limit (UL) for vitamin D at 4000 units per day.
-They advise that acute toxicity would be caused by doses of vitamin D probably in excess of 10 000 units per day, which result in serum 25(OH) vitamin D concentrations >375 nmol/L. Potential chronic toxicity would result from administration of doses above 4000 units per day for extended periods, possibly for years, that cause serum 25(OH) vitamin D concentrations in the 125-375 nmol/L range.
+The Institute Of Medicines Report in 2011 set the upper limit (UL) for vitamin D at 4,000IU/day.
+They advise that acute toxicity would be caused by doses of vitamin D probably in excess of 10,000 IU/day, which result in serum 25(OH)D concentrations >375 nmol/l.
+Potential chronic toxicity would result from administration of doses above 4,000 IU/day for extended periods, possibly for years, that cause serum 25(OH)D concentrations in the 125-375 nmol/l range.